Alan King

-Alan King (born Irwin Alan Kniberg; December 26, 1927 – May 9, 2004) was an American actor and comedian known for his biting wit and often angry humorous rants.
-King became well known as a Jewish comedian and satirist.
+Alan King (born Irwin Alan Kniberg; December 26, 1927 – May 9, 2004) was an American comedian, actor and satirist known for his biting wit and often angry humorous rants.
 He was also a serious actor who appeared in a number of films and television shows.
 King wrote several books, produced films, and appeared in plays.
-In later years he helped many philanthropic causes.
+In his later years, he helped many philanthropic causes.

 Early life

 King was born in New York City, the son of Russian Jewish immigrants Minnie (née Solomon) and Bernard Kniberg, a handbag cutter.
 He had one older sister, Anita Kniberg.
 He spent his first years on the Lower East Side of Manhattan.
 Later, King's family moved to Brooklyn.
-King used humor to survive the tough neighborhoods.
-King performed impersonations on street corners for pennies.
+King used humor to survive the tough neighborhoods, and performed impersonations on street corners for pennies.